sudo-awk/CTF/THM/overpass_.md

 # OVERPASS

 > Aaron Aguilar, Feb 09, 2023

- # 1. Hack the machine and get the flag in user.txt
+# Hack the machine and get the flag in user.txt

+### As usual we are going for a reconnaisance using nmap

 ```
 22/tcp open  ssh     syn-ack ttl 63
 | ssh-hostkey: